NorskRegnesentral/nao-remote/README.md

 ## Installing Python 3, Python modules, and associated libraries

-In the `dist` directory are tarball archives that include the Python 3, pyzmq, and the associated libraries for NAO5 and NAO6.
+In the `dist` directory are tarball archives that include the Python 3, pyzmq, and the associated libraries for NAO V5 and NAO V6.
 Copy the tarball over to NAO and unpack the archive.

 ```